iSOLveIT/mkdocs-pdf-generate/README.md

     - [Linux][weasyprint-linux]
     - [MacOS][weasyprint-macos]
     - [Windows][weasyprint-windows]
-4. `pdftotext` depends on some packages.
-See the [documentation](https://pypi.org/project/pdftotext/) for more information.
-5. Explicit support for your mkdocs theme is probably required.
+4. Explicit support for your mkdocs theme is probably required.
 As of now, the only supported theme is [mkdocs-material][mkdocs-material].
    A generic version will just generate the PDF files and put the download link into a `<link>` tag.

 ## Installation